Antonio Talbot: Background

 He was born on May 29, 1900, in Saint-Pierre-de-la-Rivière-du-Sud, Quebec, near Montmagny, and was an attorney.

 Member of the legislature

 Talbot won a by-election in 1938 and became the Union Nationale member for the district of Chicoutimi.
 He was re-elected to seven straight terms in 1939, 1944, 1948, 1952, 1956, 1960 and 1962.

 Cabinet Member

 He was also a Cabinet minister from 1944 to 1960 under former Premiers Maurice Duplessis, Paul Sauve and Antonio Barrette.

 Party Leader

 He replaced Yves Prévost as interim UN leader and leader of the Opposition after the latter had served in those capacities for a few months following the resignation of former Premier Antonio Barrette from the UN leadership.

 In September 1961, Daniel Johnson Sr. was elected as the new leader of the Union Nationale, thereby replacing interim party leader Talbot as the leader of the Opposition.

 Retirement

-Talbot resigns his seat to the legislature in 1965.
+Talbot resigned his seat in the legislature in 1965.
 He died on September 25, 1980.